January 28, 2013

 With such a declared dislike it might strike one as more than a little odd that I would make a quiche.
 And eat it.
 I’ve wrapped it up with the delusion of calling it something French – Zewelwai – and going all foodie-on-my-arse by engaging in a little food/wine matching but at the end of the day it is just a simple onion quiche.

 What resulted from sweating a few onions for an age, mixing in a tub or two of crème fraîche and a grating of nutmeg was absolutely delicious, a supremely creamy and rich version quiche.
-And a great match with a white form Alsace, where as it happens, Zewelwai originates from.
+And a great match with a white from Alsace, where as it happens, Zewelwai originates from.

 The key is to sauté the onions incredibly slowly, covered for half the cooking time, in duck fat.
 Obviously making your own pastry would be ideal, but a ready rolled sheet of shortcrust worked supremely well.